techiediaries/efficientcoder2/_posts/posts/2022-07-04-angular-ngfor.md

 ---
 layout: post
-title:  "Angular 9/8/7 ngFor with Index and trackBy Example"
+title:  "Angular ngFor with Index and trackBy Example"
-categories: angular
-date:   2019-12-27
+date:   2022-07-04
 ---

 In this article, we'll see by examples how to use the `ngFor` directive to iterate over arrays of data and even objects in Angular templates.